yockgen/madani-os-builder/README.md

 ### Shell Completion Feature

-The os-image-composer CLI supports shell auto-completion for Bash, Zsh, Fish, and PowerShell command-line shells.
+The OS Image Composer CLI supports shell auto-completion for the Bash, Zsh, Fish, and PowerShell command-line shells.
 This feature helps users discover and use commands and flags more efficiently.

 #### Generate Completion Scripts